Q and A

 - How many schools does it cover?

-- How many students does it address?
+- How many pupils does it address?

 SIFET was set up specifically to address S6 students because it was felt that they were not receiving adequate preparation ahead of leaving school.
 SIFET was not endowed with adequate funds and resources to address younger students.
 In some cases, these younger students are covered by other providers of financial education.